EliGian/US-State-Guessing-Game/README.md

 ## Project Description

 Welcome to the US State Guessing Game!
 This is an interactive game where players can guess the names of US states based on a visual map.
-The game uses Python's `turtle` graphics library to provide a fun and engaging user interface.
+The game uses Python's `turtle` graphics library for the GUI.

 ## Installation